 See the sound propagation animation below.

 When Sandwell General Hospital embarked on the project to refurbish Priory Ward 4, Cundall carried out measurements of noise levels – before and after.
-Prior to the refurbishment, it was quite a noisy environment, since all the surfaces were smooth with hard finishes.
+Prior to the refurbishment, it was quite a noisy environment, since all the ceiling consisted of imperforate metal tiles, common in older hospitals.

 Owing to the constraints of testing in a working hospital environment, ceiling changes were allowed only in the corridor area.
 Yet this action alone produced a significant improvement in the acoustics in both the corridor and the ward.